There’s a better way for communities to solve their problems.

 We’re looking for local leaders ready to take the next step:

-You want residents more involved in shaping local decisions.
+You want more residents who are more representative and well-informed involved in shaping local decisions.

-You have civic leaders willing to champion the work.
+You have civic leaders willing to champion a cooperative approach to problem solving.

-You’re facing a pressing issue where public consensus could move the needle.
+You’re facing pressing issues where public consensus could move the needle.

 Want to build a Democracy League where you live?